IT’S NOT JUST YOU !

 “Downstream”, Progesterone is processed to:

-[1] Allopregnanolone, a direct product from Progesterone which is the actual reason for the word “happy” in “Progesterone, the happy pregnancy hormone”.
-It works with Melatonin to do brain and nerve maintenance and repair, to put us to sleep, promote clear cognition, improve memory and increase feelings of self-satisfaction and optimism.
+[1] Allopregnanolone, which is a direct product from Progesterone is the actual reason for the “happy” in “Progesterone, the happy pregnancy hormone” it subserves central nervous system maintenance and repair, works as a “sleep hormone” [in concert with Melatonin], promotes clear cognition and memory and increases the sense of self-satisfaction and optimism.

-Allopregnanolone deficiency is the cause of post-partum depression and most cases of depression and is usually found in nervous system diseases like Parkinson’s and Alzheimer’s.
+Allopregnanolone deficiency is the cause of post-partum depression and most cases of depressive psychosis.

 [2] “Mineralocorticoids”, which control salt and water balance through the kidneys; thus Progesterone works as a diuretic [water excretion] trigger.